 wait_timeout = 600

-interactive_timeout = 600The default is 28800 seconds (8 hours), but can be reduced by your hosting provider.
-Increase to at least 600-3600 seconds.
+interactive_timeout = 600The default is 28800 seconds (8 hours), but it is often reduced by hosting providers or proxies.
+Increase to at least 600-3600 seconds if idle connections are being dropped.

 -- Check current setting: